-R&D for capacity building and analytical skills in product development like diagnostic kits, biomedical products, etc. for the national / international market No

-- Development of entrepreneur skills in health care - Yes, through health rallies and NSS cell. - Taking leadership role for stem cell research, organ transplantation and harvesting, Biotechnology, Medical Informatics, Genomics, Proteomics, Cellular and Molecular Biology, Nanoscience, etc.

-Yes, there is a focus on nanoscience, molecular biology and biotechnology.
-Collaborative works is on with Wipro, Indian Institute of Horticultural Research (Hessaraghatta) and Green Chem.
+- R&D for capacity building and analytical skills in product development like diagnostic kits, biomedical products, etc. for the national / international market - No - Development of entrepreneur skills in health care - Yes, through health rallies and NSS cell. - Taking leadership role for stem cell research, organ transplantation and harvesting, Biotechnology, Medical Informatics, Genomics, Proteomics, Cellular and Molecular Biology, Nanoscience, etc. - Yes, there is a focus on nanoscience, molecular biology and biotechnology.
+Collaborative works is on with Wipro, IIHR and Green Chem.